 |CHE 932||Advanced Chemical Engineering Kinetics||3|

-Those students admitted with a master's degree in chemical engineering are required to take an additional 3 elective courses at the 800- or 900- level to complete the course work requirements.
-Those students admitted with a baccalaureate degree in chemical engineering are required to complete an additional 5 elective courses at the 800- or 900- level to complete the course work requirements.
-Courses taken within the UNH School of Law, College of Life Sciences and Agriculture, and the Paul College of Business and Economics can apply with approval.
-Electives must be assessed with a letter grade and cannot be pass/fail.
-Students take electives after consulting with their advisers.
-The courses the students have taken to fulfill their B.S. degree requirement cannot be counted toward their PhD. degree requirement.
+Those students admitted with a master’s degree in chemical engineering are required to take an additional 3 courses at the 800- or 900- level to complete the course work requirements.
+Those students admitted with a baccalaureate degree in chemical engineering are required to complete an additional 6 courses at the 800- or 900- level to complete the course work requirement for the PhD.
+These elective courses will be chosen in consultation with the student’s advisor.

-Students in the PhD program are expected to complete the 3 required core courses within the first year of graduate study.
-After completion of the core courses, the graduate coordinator will administer a qualifying exam on -the core subjects.
-The graduate coordinator also conducts an annual review of each student's progress in the program.
+Students in the PhD program are expected to complete the five required core courses within the first year of graduate study.
+After completion of the core courses, the graduate coordinator will administer a written qualifying exam on each of the core subjects.
+The graduate coordinator also conducts an annual review of each student’s progress in the program.
 All course work, including electives, should be completed by the end of the second year of study and must be completed before the student can be advanced to candidacy.